Table of Contents:

 - I personally recommend finding a solution to include at least emails and SMS to more effectively reach out to consumers.

 - Just make sure they’ve opted in with both their email and phone number previously.

 The Strategies You Need to Follow Up With:

-- You should always have email automations in place for after someone either opts in or abandons the checkout process.
+- You should always have email automation in place for after someone either opt-in or abandons the checkout process.

 - Send them an email immediately after they take that action, and ideally at least once daily for at least 5-7 days (if you’ve got content to keep going, keep going).

 - Make sure to segment your email list so that your leads are getting sent emails that are relevant to them, and your customers are getting a sequence that is relevant to them.

 - Use tags to segment your lists and automate the process for someone becoming a lead to get tagged, then when becoming a customer that leads tag is removed and a new customer tag is added.